 Noisy Planet was developed by the National Institute on Deafness and Other Communication Disorders (NIDCD), part of the National Institutes of Health (NIH).

 Noisy Planet grew out of Wise Ears, a national health education campaign to increase awareness of hearing loss from noise among all people: workers, employees, health professionals, teachers, parents, children, entertainment industry, unions, industry, state and local government workers, and the general public.
 Wise Ears was sponsored by NIDCD and the National Institute for Occupational Safety and Health (NIOSH), along with a coalition of national, regional, and local organizations, voluntaries, and state and local government agencies.
 In 2006, the NIDCD conducted an evaluation of Wise Ears and used findings to strengthen its efforts to prevent noise-induced hearing loss.
 One of the key strategies from this evaluation was to target youth for future campaign efforts—and Noisy Planet was created.
 Read more about the Wise Ears Campaign Evaluation.

 In 2012, the NIDCD conducted an evaluation of the Noisy Planet Campaign, with the data concluding that the Noisy Planet is effective in reaching target audiences.
 Read more about the Noisy Planet Campaign Evaluation.

 The NIDCD supports and conducts research and research training on the normal and disordered processes of hearing, balance, taste, smell, voice, speech and language and provides health information, based upon scientific discovery, to the public.
-For more information about NIDCD programs, see http://www.nidcd.nih.gov.
+Visit the NIDCD website for more information about NIDCD programs.